TRADITIONAL BEEKEEPING: PAST, PRESENT & FUTURE

 It is generally accepted that modern beekeeping traces its origins to the traditional open-at-the-top woven movable-comb beehives (basket hives) of Greece.
 These hives became known in the West in the 17th century by travellers who encountered them in Greece and described them in their travel memoirs.
 The existence of movable-comb hives provided several researchers of the Western world with the impetus to search for a more rational method of beekeeping.
 This research into beekeeping methods was completed in the mid-19th century, when the bee space was defined and the modern frame hive was created.

-When, in the 1960s, it was found that the modern frame hive was not suitable for beekeeping in Africa, the traditional movable-comb hives of Greece were proposed instead.
-This proposal had mass appeal and nowadays the movable-comb hive, usually in an evolved form, is the most popular hive, not only in Africa, but also throughout the developing world.
+When, in the 1960s, it was found that the modern frame hive was not suitable for beekeeping in Africa, the use of traditional movable-comb hives of Greece were proposed.
+This proposal had mass appeal, and nowadays the movable-comb hive, usually in an evolved form, is the most popular hive, not only in Africa, but throughout the developing world.

-Archaeological excavations in Isthmia, Greece, have brought to light vertical clay hives dating back to the Hellenistic period which have all the characteristics of traditional movable-comb hives.
-Experimental beekeeping has been practiced with replicas of these hives, which has proven that the hives in question were operated by the movable-comb method.
+Archaeological excavations in Isthmia, Greece, brought to light vertical clay hives dating back to the Hellenistic period which possess all the characteristics of traditional movable-comb hives.
+Experimental beekeeping with replicas of these hives demonstrated that they operated using the movable-comb method.

 DR. GEORGIOS MAVROFRIDIS